10 best heart health practices for female firefighters, EMTs

 10. Spread the word

-You don't have to wear red to spread the word.
+The American Heart Association’s National Wear Red Day, the first Friday in February, has achieved outstanding results at raising awareness for cardiac health.
+You don’t have to wear red to spread the word.
 Talk with your colleagues during dinner.
 Tell the rookies to swap their trip through the fast-food drive-thru with a walk down the produce aisle and to remain vigilant in staying healthy.

 How are you lowering your risk for heart disease and stroke?
 Leave your suggestions in the comments below.